TynanSylvester/TyD/Proposals - misc.md

 [More info here.](https://github.com/tyd-lang/TyD/blob/master/Proposal-patches.md)

-## Multi-line comments
+## Literal strings

-A way to write comments on multiple lines with one start/end code, similar to C-style `/* comments */`.
-Suggested syntax is `#[ comment ]#`.
+Literal strings are string format that begins and ends with the single quote `'` character.
+They must appear on one line.
+No escaping is allowed - what you see is exactly what you get.
+It's possible to write a literal string containing any character except the single quote itself.

-## Multi-line strings
+ ## Multi-line literal strings

-We may want to write strings with multiple lines.
-This can be done with normal quoted strings, but it doesn't look good since the start of the line is offset.
-Two possible multi-line string formats:

-1. Multi-line literal strings starting and ending with `'''`, similar to TOML.
+Multi-line literal strings start and end with `'''`.
+A newline immediately after the opening quotes will be trimmed.

 Example:

     description '''
     This is my multi-line literal string.

-    It has to ride on the leftmost column.
+Note that the newline above is trimmed.

     It can include {} <> "" '' any char until it ends.'''

-2. Multi-line column-aligned literal strings where each line begins with `|`.
-The string ends with the last line where the first character is `|`.
-Example:

-    description |This is my column-aligned text.
-                |
-                |It's not hard to type or anything.
-            |The line starts can be misaligned.
-TyD doesn't care, though it's a bit hard to read it makes it more robust against reformats and formatting errors.
-                |
-                |It continues until there is a line without a | as first char.

-## Literal strings
+## Multi-line comments

- Strings which are delimited by single quotes, and don't allow any escaping whatsoever.
-Until the second `'` character, what you see is exactly what you get.
+A way to write comments on multiple lines with one start/end code, similar to C-style `/* comments */`.
+Suggested syntax is `#[ comment ]#`.

 ## Multiple inheritance